 Brett Floyd earned his bachelors in music from Indiana University, his masters in music from the University of South Carolina.
-He is currently ABD with his Doctorate at the University of South Carolina School of Music.
+He is currently ABD with his Doctorate in Classical Guitar Performance at the University of South Carolina School of Music.

-He has also performed and taught masterclasses in guest artist concert series at George Mason University, Indiana State University, Erskine College, Anderson University, and the Rosario Guitar Festival.
-He has been twice featured on NPR’s ETV Radio and the internationally-broadcasted radio program “Classical Guitar Alive.”
+Brett has performed and taught masterclasses in guest artist concert series at George Mason University, Indiana State University, Erskine College, Anderson University, and the Rosario Guitar Festival.
+He has been twice featured on NPR’s ETV Radio and the internationally-broadcasted NPR radio program “Classical Guitar Alive.”

-Brett has taught guitar at Indiana University, The University of South Carolina, and the Columbia Arts Academy.
-He has twice been a graduate assistant to Christopher Berg at the University of South Carolina and was also awarded a graduate teaching fellowship to help develop a new innovative year-long course for incoming music freshmen.
+He has taught guitar at Indiana University, The University of South Carolina, the Columbia Arts Academy and currently maintains a private studio of students.
+He has twice been a graduate assistant to Christopher Berg at the University of South Carolina and was also awarded a USC graduate teaching fellowship to help develop a new innovative year-long course for incoming music freshmen.

-Brett plays a 2007 Dake Traphagen guitar and uses Dogal strings, ErgoPlay supports, Karura, Cases and DoMatch tea.
+Brett plays a 1980 Paul Fisher guitar with a new Cedar/Spruce double-top designed and installed on the guitar by Ross Gutmier in 2016.
+He uses Savarez Srtings, ErgoPlay supports, Karura, Cases and DoMatch tea.
 He resides in Columbia, SC with his wife and two sons.